• Skip to main content

 My advice? life is short, treat yourself to the Risette Restaurant experience.
 You deserve it.

-If you’re interested in more food reviews, check out a review of Betta’s Culinary Flavors, Nduja Osteria review or Josephine’s Coffee at Corinthia Attard.
+If you’re interested in more Malta lifestyle and food pieces, check out a review of Le Bistro at Radisson Blu, the launch of ION Harbour by Simon Rogan, Nduja Osteria review or Josephine’s Coffee at Corinthia Attard.

 Filed Under: FOOD Tagged With: Casa Ellul, Dining in Valletta, fine dining Malta, Malta dining, Maltese restaurants, Risette, Valletta restaurants